Quantco/glum/docs/tutorials/glm_french_motor_tutorial/glm_french_motor.md

              index=['intercept'] + s_glm1.feature_names_).T
 ```

-Again, we measure peformance with the deviance of the distribution.
+Again, we measure performance with the deviance of the distribution.
 We also compare against the simple arithmetic mean and include the mean absolute error to help understand the actual scale of our results.

 *Note*: a Gamma distribution is equivalent to a Tweedie distribution with power = 2.